Dune (1984 film): De Laurentiis's first attempt

 In late 1976, Italian producer Dino De Laurentiis purchased the rights for Dune from Gibon's consortium.
 De Laurentiis commissioned Herbert to write a new screenplay in 1978; the script Herbert turned in was 175 pages long, the equivalent of nearly three hours of screen time.
 De Laurentiis then hired director Ridley Scott in 1979, with Rudy Wurlitzer writing the screenplay and H. R. Giger retained from the Jodorowsky production.
 Scott intended to split the book into two movies.
-He worked on three drafts of the script, using The Battle of Algiers as a point of reference, before moving on to direct another science-fiction film, Blade Runner (1982).
-As he recalls, the pre-production process was slow, and finishing the project would have been even more time-intensive:
+He worked on three drafts of the script, using The Battle of Algiers (1966) as a point of reference, before moving on to direct another science-fiction film, Blade Runner (1982).
+He recalled the pre-production process was slow, and finishing the project would have been even more time-intensive:

-But after seven months I dropped out of Dune, by then Rudy Wurlitzer had come up with a first-draft script, which I felt was a decent distillation of Frank Herbert's (book).
-But I also realized Dune was going to take a lot more work—at least two and a half years' worth.
-And I didn't have the heart to attack that because my [older] brother Frank unexpectedly died of cancer while I was prepping the De Laurentiis picture.
-Frankly, that freaked me out.
-So, I went to Dino and told him the Dune script was his.